Bellator 286: Background

 The event marked the promotion's second visit to Long Beach and first since Bellator 106 in November 2013.

 A Bellator Featherweight World Championship between current three-time champion (also former Bellator Lightweight World Champion) Patrício Pitbull and Ádám Borics headlined the event.

 The co-main event featured a lightweight bout between former Bellator Featherweight Champion A. J. McKee and Spike Carlyle.

 At weigh ins, the bout between Juan Archuleta and Enrique Barzola was moved to a catchweight of 141 pounds; while two fighters missed weight; Spike Carlyle, was .6 pounds over the division non-title fight limit at 156.6 lbs, and Dominic Clark, who came in at 2.2 pounds over the limit at 158.2 lbs for his lightweight bout.
 Carlyle and Clark were fined 20% of their purses and the bouts continued at catchweights.

 A Lightweight bout between Mike Hamel and Max Rohskopf was planned for the event; however it was scrapped the day of the event as Rohskopf was not cleared by doctors.

 Reported payout

 The following is the reported payout to the fighters as reported to the California State Athletic Commission.
-It is important to note the amounts do not include sponsor money, discretionary bonuses, viewership points or additional earnings.
+The amounts do not include sponsor money, discretionary bonuses, viewership points or additional earnings.